 FAQs for Transactions Authors

 A: Manuscripts submitted to the PES Transactions for review must be in single-spaced, double-column format with all graphics (figures and tables) in place in the text near to where they are cited.
-See Part 4 of the Author's Kit for complete formatting instructions and a Word template that can be used to format your manuscript.
+See Part 4 of the Author's Kit for complete formatting instructions and Word templates that can be used to format your manuscript.

 Q: Is there a LaTeX template available for the PES Transactions?